Huntington Bay, New York

 Huntington Bay is a village in the Town of Huntington in Suffolk County, on East Neck on the North Shore of Long Island, in New York, United States.
 The population was 1,425 at the time of the 2010 census.
+It is considered part of the greater Huntington area, which is anchored by Huntington.

 History

 Huntington Bay incorporated as a village in 1924.

 In 2000, the Village and the Huntington Yacht Club were involved in a legal dispute over proposals for added floating piers made by the latter party.

 Geography

 According to the United States Census Bureau, the village has a total area of 4.9 sqkm, of which 2.6 sqkm is land and 2.3 sqkm, or 47.32%, is water.